ziutek/simple_go_wiki/README.md

     goinstall github.com/garyburd/twister/server

-## Markdown in article body.
+## Using Markdown to format the article body

-To use [Markdown](http://daringfireball.net/projects/markdown/syntax) in article body wee need to modify two files: *show.kt* template, and *kview.go*.
+To use the [Markdown](http://daringfireball.net/projects/markdown/syntax) syntax in article body we need to modify two files: *show.kt* template, and *kview.go*.

 We add the *markdown* utility function to the *globals* for the *show.kt*
 template: